 Additionally, during the virtual live trivia games Sporcle runs daily via Zoom, teams spend approximately 50% of their time in a private chat room with only their teammates.
 It’s a great opportunity for friends and family to spend time together!
 Unfortunately, it’s also a great opportunity for cheaters to cheat.
 The host cannot monitor the activity of teams while they’re in the breakout room because the host can’t see or hear teams during that time.

-The first adaptation we’ve made is that most virtual live trivia games do not award a prize based on which teams got the most answers correct.
-Instead, everyone who plays one of Sporcle’s virtual live trivia events gets an entry into a randomly drawn weekly giveaway.
-Teams who win 1st place get double entries into this weekly giveaway.
+Because of this, most virtual live trivia games do not award a prize based on which teams got the most answers correct.
+Instead, everyone who plays one of Sporcle’s virtual live trivia events gets an entry into a randomly drawn weekly giveaway and teams who win 1st place get double entries.
 The more you play and the more you win, the more likely you are to win the giveaway – but cheating doesn’t help significantly.

 No one likes a cheater, especially during trivia.
-Cheating has been, and always will be, a detractor for anyone who wants to enjoy a fun, friendly, and fair trivia game, as well as those of us who host such events.
 All of us here at Sporcle will keep doing our part to set clear expectations for all participants and stay attentive in the hopes of identifying most obvious cheaters.
 We appreciate the honesty of all of our participants who choose not to cheat, and are grateful for those who apply well-intentioned peer pressure to a competing team who’s tempted to look up “just this one question.”